-We spoke with 10 experts who reveal the best practices to protect portfolios as the Russia-Ukraine conflict inflates market uncertainty.
+We spoke with 10 experts who revealed the best practices to protect portfolios as the Russia-Ukraine conflict inflates market uncertainty.

-What is the next (RIGHT) step should investors do?
+What is the next (RIGHT) step investors should take?

 It’s hard to say, yet the action that will hedge against the swings in stock markets is following “portfolio protection” strategies.

 Here’s what top experts reveal about the best practices to protect your portfolio:

 Keep calm and Don’t panic

 Hasty moves based on the day’s latest headlines is typically a way to lose money.

 So, it’s crucial to keep calm and avoid making any ill-considered changes to your portfolio.

 You may have questions such as, “Should I sell investment and hold cash?!”
 Or, ” Is it better to buy foreign currencies?”